Pfizer cuts Norway's COVID-19 vaccine deliveries, rollout delayed

-Pfizer (PFE.N) has cut July deliveries of its COVID-19 vaccine to Norway by 400,000 doses, delaying the Nordic country's vaccine rollout, the company and the Norwegian Institute of Public Health (FHI) told Reuters on Thursday.
+OSLO (Reuters) - Pfizer has cut July deliveries of its COVID-19 vaccine to Norway by 400,000 doses, delaying the Nordic country’s vaccine rollout, the company and the Norwegian Institute of Public Health (FHI) told Reuters on Thursday.

 The news was first reported by Norwegian daily VG, citing Pfizer’s Norwegian arm, and Geir Bukholm, Director of Infection Prevention and Control at the Norwegian Institute of Public Health.